On the cone of weighted graphs generated by triangles: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Richard M. Wilson, who introduced the first author to $\tau_n$, to Michel and Antoine Deza for information on the metric polytope leading to Proposition~\ref{met-n}, and to undergraduate researcher Haggai Liu, who supplied fast Python code to find lexicographically largest representatives for our library of isomorphism types of facet normals for $n \le 9$.
+We are grateful to Richard M. Wilson, who introduced the second author to $\tau_n$, to Michel and Antoine Deza for information on the metric polytope leading to Proposition~\ref{met-n}, to Haggai Liu, who supplied fast Python code to find lexicographically largest representatives for our library of isomorphism types of facet normals for $n \le 9$, and to the referees for careful reading which improved the manuscript from its initial state.